Syncronize Revit to Blender. Seamlessly.

 Blender has one of the largest ecosystems in 3D - assets, materials, add-ons, and a vast community library.
 BlenderSync puts all of it to work on your live Revit model.

-Most architects treat visualisation as something that happens after the design is settled.
+For most architects, visualisation happens at the end of the design process, when the work is ready to be presented.
 BlenderSync changes that.
 Because your scene stays connected to the live model, everything Blender's ecosystem offers becomes available at any point in the project, not just at the end.

 Visualise design options while they still matter